ValerieMauduit/AoC2021/README.md

 In the end, I determined all the vy to reach the target zone vertically and then tested if there was a vx value available to reach the zone at the same step.
 Some formulas on paper, no map.
 OK...

+Then I thought that the second part, count all the initial velocities to reach the goal, would be easy.
+But some points were important:
+- I counted the number of steps to reach the target.
+I had to avoid counting twice when I reach the target and the next step is again in the target.
+- Be careful of some thresholds in the loops, as always.

+Honestly, sometimes coding in Pycharm, with Pytest, is not the most comfortable.
+Then I code in Jupyter and I output many things.
+Here, I even copied my results in OpenOffice Calc and checked one by one my results with the forecasted one to understand that I had some doubles, then a forgotten number of steps...